MicrosoftDocs/azure-devops-docs/docs/pipelines/process/create-multistage-pipeline.md

 In this article, you'll build a YAML pipeline with three stages:

 * Build: build the source code and produce a package
-* Dev: deploy your package to an development site for testing
+* Dev: deploy your package to a development site for testing
 * Staging: deploy to a staging Azure App Service instance a [manual approval check](approvals.md)

 In a real-world scenario, you may have another stage for deploying to production depending on your DevOps process.